-We reached out to three Monarch therapists for their recommendations on the best mental health books.
-And here's what they’ve shared.
+We reached out to three Monarch clinicians for their recommendations on the best mental health books recommended by therapists.

 1. Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by Henry Cloud and John Townsend